NonesZzft/Principles-of-Compiler/README.md

-This is a C- Lexical and Syntax Analyzer which is the curriculum project of Projects in Principles of Complier.
+This is a C- Lexical and Syntax Analyzer which is the curriculum project of Principles of Complier.

 Implemented C- Syntax Analyzer by using C++.
 Removed the left recursion of grammar first, made analysis through top-down and built an Abstract Syntax Tree coded from C-.